 I researched different foods and decided to make my own.
 When I started asking friends who attract hummingbirds what they fed, I got a unanimous response of commercial feeds.
 When I said I was making my own, everyone asked how to make it.
 And since it’s so darned simple, I promised I’d post the recipe.

-First of all, coloring is bad for hummingbirds.
+First of all, coloring is bad for hummingbirds, very bad.
+While hummingbirds are attracted to red, it is the color of the flower that attracts them!
 The nectar found is flowers isn’t colored.
 So don’t add food coloring!
 Yes, hummingbirds are attracted to red, just have some red on your feeder and they will find it.
 My feeder is copper and glass, but the flowers on the feeder are red metal.

 Also, it’s important to change the nectar often.
 I’ve included in the recipe a chart for how often to change the nectar, but even using that chart, if you notice the nectar getting cloudy, or dark spots forming in it, change the nectar and thoroughly wash the feeder (something you need to do each time you change the nectar).
 Any fermentation or mold will be harmful to the birds.